 Scroll Triggers are another excellent way to create a more user-friendly reading experience.
 This tool is used so elements on a web page will only load, or be triggered, by the user scrolling down to where they are placed.

-In other words, while scroll triggered elements are off screen they won’t load.
+In other words, while scroll-triggered elements are off-screen they won’t load.
 Essentially, this means that the user only has to load what is absolutely necessary.

 So What Does This Mean?

-These are just a handful of mobile web design trends which have emerged in the last year.
+These are just a handful of mobile web design trends that have emerged in the last year.
 Mobile web browsing is becoming ever more sophisticated, and mobile browsing is fast-becoming on par with the experience of a desktop computer.
 Where will the future take us in terms of web design?
 Only time will tell.